tmiddlet2666/coherence-grafana-metrics/README.md

 > Note: These will work for Coherence versions 12.2.1.4.0 and above.

-If you notice any errors in this documentation, please raise a P/R.
+If you notice any errors in this documentation, please raise a P/R or issue.

 ## Prerequisites